This article was co-authored by Kristy Grigg-McGuffin, OMAFRA Horticulture IPM Specialist

 Rainfastness of Insecticides

 John Wise, Michigan State University has studied rainfastness of common tree fruit insecticide groups and his findings are summarized below.
 For the complete article, refer here.
 Note that some products listed in this article may not be registered for use in Canada.
-Check with your local supplier or refer to the 2018-19 OMAFRA Publication 360 supplement for a complete list of registered products.
+Check with your local supplier or in Ontario, refer to OMAFRA Publication 360 for a complete list of registered products.

 According to Wise, the impact of rain on an insecticide’s performance can be influenced by the following: